68 OF RAMAYANA SITES

 Rattota east of Matale is the gateway to the Riverston pass, sometimes called Sri Lanka's second Horton Plains.
 The Riverston area is crowded with places which recently became linked to the Ramayana in promotion of the so-called Ramayana Trail.
 Rattota itself is home to one of the very few Hindu temples in Sri Lanka dedicated to Lord Rama, if not the only one, whereas most Tamil temples on the island first and foremost honour Shiva or one of his family members.

 Laggala near Dunuvila is another place in the northeastern area of the Highlands which in recent times became associated with the Ramayana, because the name Laggala or Lakgala or Lakegala is derived form the Sinhala term Elakke Gala meaning target Rock.
-Laggala is said to have served as a watchtower for king Ravana's army, and it was from Laggala Lord Rama's army was sighted by Ravana's soldiers for the first time.
-Not only is the beginning of the war of Lanka associated with Laggala, but even more its final fight.
+Laggala is said to have served as a watchtower for King Ravana's army, and it was from Laggala that Lord Rama's army was sighted by Ravana's soldiers for the first time.
+Not only is the beginning of the war of Lanka associated with Laggala, but even more so for its final fight.
 The top of Laggala is flat; this is believed to have resulted from being hit by the Brahmasthram weapon after Lord Rama had fired it from Dunuvila killing the target Ravana on this rock.

 Yahangala means bedrock.
 The Ramayana Trail legend interprets this name in the following way: King Ravana's dead body was kept upon this rock for his fellow countrymen to allow them to pay their last respects to their departed highly respected king.
-There is another local legend giving an alternative version of the meaning of Yahangala telling Ravana did not really die but only became unconscious.
+There is another local legend giving an alternative version of the meaning of Yahangala telling that Ravana did not really die but only became unconscious.
 His body remains hidden in the rock, laid on his left side.
-In 2012 he was supposed to turn to right side.
+In 2012, he was supposed to turn to the right side.
 And one day he will wake up again.

 Gurulupotha is believed to have served as an aircraft repair center in the capital city of King Ravana, because the Sinhalese name Gurulupotha means "parts of birds".
 In Valmiki's depiction of King Ravana's Pushpaka Vimana, the "flowery vehicle", resembled a cloud.
 But is also believed to have had the shape of a huge peacock, and was therefore called Dandu Monara, "flying peacock".
 But sometimes the Pushpaka Vimana and the Dandu Monara are said to have been different kinds of prehistoric aircrafts used by Ravana.

 Sita Kotuwa is situated close to Gurulupotha, Hasalaka.
 It is a beautiful remote spot, surrounded by streams and waterfalls and limestone caves and abundant flora and fauna, where ruins of a typical forest monastery from the late Anuradhapura centuries (7th to 10th century) can be visited.
 But the name Sita Kotuwa meaning "Sita's fortress" connects it to the Ramayana Trail.
-The area is said to have been the beautiful palace of queen Mandothari.
+The area is said to have been the beautiful palace of queen Mandodari.
 Sitadevi was held captive in this palace until she was moved to Asoka Vatika.
 Sita Kotuwa means Sita's fortress.

 Kandy's Tooth Relic Temple is the most significant Buddhist holy place in Sri Lanka, venerated by Buddhists from Southeast Asia as well.
-There are four shrines for gods connected to the Buddha's Tooth Temple.
-These Devales, playing an important role in the processions of the Buddha's Tooth Temple, are mainly Sinhalese places of worship, whereas Tamil Hindu temples are called Kovils.
+There are four shrines for Gods connected to the Buddha's Tooth Temple.
+These Devales, which play an important role in the processions of the Buddha's Tooth Temple, are mainly Sinhalese places of worship, whereas Tamil Hindu temples are called Kovils.
 But the Devales are closely connected to Hinduism in many ways.
 The above mentioned world-famous procession called Kandy Perahara, originates in the Ratha Yatras held for the Hindu deities.
 And the priests of the Kataragama Devale in the city centre are not Sinhalese Kapuralas, but Tamil Brahmins.

 The Gadaladeniya temple is one of the 3 Western Shrines in the surroundings of Kandy, dating from the Gampola period in the 14th century.
 Of those shrines Gadaladeniya is the one showing the closest relation to Indian architecture.
-Its outline of an Indian Shikhara-temple in a smaller size, and many details prove cultural influence from the South Indian Vijayanagara empire.
-In Sri Lanka Gadaladeniya is famous for its paintings, especially those at the wooden doors, for example the flower maiden.
+Its outline of an Indian Shikhara-temple in a smaller size, and many details prove cultural influence from the South Indian Vijayanagara Empire.
+In Sri Lanka, Gadaladeniya is famous for its paintings, especially those at the wooden doors, for example the flower maiden.
 Though Gadaladeniya's main shrine is originally and until the present day a Buddhist sanctuary its extension are dedicated to Hindu gods.
-The integration of Hindu elements into the Buddhist religion is a charakteristic feature of the Gampola period and even influenced the Kandyan art which became a pride of the Sinhalese Buddhist culture.
+The integration of Hindu elements into the Buddhist religion is a characteristic feature of the Gampola period and even influenced the Kandyan art which became a pride of the Sinhalese Buddhist culture.

-Lankathilaka is the most splended of the three remaining temples from the Gampola period of the island's history.
-A charakteristic feature of the architectural design of this Buddhist temple is its concinnity, integrating 5 chapels for Hindu deities in an ambulatory around the main shrine under the same roof.
+Lankatilaka is the most splended of the three remaining temples from the Gampola period of the island's history.
+A characteristic feature of the architectural design of this Buddhist temple is its concinnity, integrating 5 chapels for Hindu deities in an ambulatory around the main shrine under the same roof.
 The venerated gods are Vishnu in his Lankan appearance as Upulvan, Skanda as Kataragama, Saman protecting the sacred mountain Siri Pada and Pattini, the Sinhalese version of the Tamil Kannaki.
-The fifth god is Vibhishana, Ravana's younger brother, who supported Rama and after Ravana's death became his successor as king of Lanka.
+The fifth God is Vibhishana, Ravana's younger brother, who supported Rama and after Ravana's death became his successor as king of Lanka.

 Sitawaka is a suburb of Avissawela at the river banks of the Kelani Ganga.
-In the 16th century it was a capital during the reign of king Rajasingha I. Legend has it that Sita was imprisoned by Ravana in a nearby grove, hence the name Sitawaka.
+In the 16th century it was a capital during the reign of King Rajasingha I. Legend has it that Sita was imprisoned by Ravana in a nearby grove, hence the name Sitawaka.
 A shocking episode is believed to have taken place here, too.
-In order to shatter Lord Rama's confidence to regain his consort Sita, Ravana's eldest son Indrajith beheaded a look-alike of Sita in front of Lord Hanuman.
+In order to shatter Lord Rama's confidence to regain his consort Sita, Ravana's eldest son Indrajit beheaded a look-alike of Sita in front of Lord Hanuman.
 Furthermore there is a stone in the Sitawaka area called Rampathagala with one footprint believed to be left by Lord Rama himself.

-Gayathri Pitam, also spelled Gayaththri Peedam, inside Nuwara Eliya town is the first and foremost temple built for Gayathri Amman in Sri Lanka, Gayatri being an aspect of Saraswati and the Universal Mother.
+Gayathri Pitam, also spelled Gayaththri Peedam, inside Nuwara Eliya town is the first and most important temple built for Gayathri Amman in Sri Lanka, Gayatri being an aspect of Saraswati and the Universal Mother.
 The temple was founded by the Gayathri Siddhar Swami Murusegu.
 The Shiva Lingam for this Tamil temple was brought from the Holy River Narmada.
 Gayathri Pitam is said to be the place from where King Ravana's son Meghanath propitiated Lord Shiva with penance and worship and in turn was granted super natural powers by the mighty god.

 The Sita Amman Temple, located halfway between the highland village Sita Eliya and the Hakgala Botanical Gardens, has become the most venerated of all Ramayana Trail sites in Sri Lanka, because it is believed to be the place where Sita lived most of the time of her captivity on the island of Lanka.
-After she refused to stay in Ravana's magnificent palace she was transferred to Ashoka Vatika or Ashoka Vana where she lived under Ashoka trees.
-It was here that Ravana's wife Mandodarim visited her and that Hanuman met her for the first time, identifying himself with the finger ring of Rama.
+After she refused to stay in Ravana's magnificent palace she was transferred to Ashok Vatika or Ashokavanam where she lived under Ashoka trees.
+It was here that Ravana's wife Mandodari visited her and that Hanuman met her for the first time, identifying himself with the finger ring of Rama.
 Sita is said to have bathed in the nearby stream.
 There are remarkable holes in the rocks at the river bank believed to be footprints of Lord Hamunan

 Divurumpola is said to be the location where Sita underwent the famous fire ordeal Agni Pariksha, in order to prove her chastity.
 From the flames arose the fire god Agni who was invoked by Sita.
 He lifted her from the flames unharmed and presented her to Lord Rama who explained this test was only necessary to prove the truth of her purity and innocence to everybody.
 Divurumpola is said to have been the location of this episode, because the Sinhalese name means a ‘marketplace of oath’.
-Today the temple is respected as a suitable place for oaths that can be helpful settling disputes between parties.
+Today the temple is respected as a suitable place for oaths that can be helpful in settling disputes between parties.